ratschlab/pmvae/README.md

 More details can be found in our preprint: https://www.biorxiv.org/content/10.1101/2021.01.28.428664v1

-The forward pass through modules are parallelized through the use of dense masking layers.
+To optimize speed on GPUs, the forward pass through modules are parallelized through the use of dense masking layers.
 These are similar to normal dense layers, except we multiply their kernels element-wise with a binary mask to remove unwanted connections.
 We use two types masks, one to assign genes to their modules and a block diagonal mask to remove connections between the module hidden layers.
+Using GPU (GeForce GTX 1080 Ti) a training epoch on the kang dataset (~10k cells, ~1k genes, ~100 pathways) takes around 3 seconds.

+We would like to thank Rybakov et al. [1] for pointing us to the Kang et al. [2] work as well as for hosting their preprocessing.

+[1] Rybakov, Sergei, Mohammad Lotfollahi, Fabian J. Theis, and F. Alexander Wolf.
+2020.
+“Learning Interpretable Latent Autoencoder Representations with Annotations of Feature Sets.”
+Cold Spring Harbor Laboratory. https://doi.org/10.1101/2020.12.02.401182.

+[2] Kang, Hyun Min, Meena Subramaniam, Sasha Targ, Michelle Nguyen, Lenka Maliskova, Elizabeth McCarthy, Eunice Wan, et al. 2018.
+“Multiplexed Droplet Single-Cell RNA-Sequencing Using Natural Genetic Variation.”
+Nature Biotechnology 36 (1): 89–94.

 repo is under construction, a fully runnable demo.ipynb will be available soon